 Alternatively, if the Devils are +1.5, it means they can lose by a goal and still cash the bet.
 This is because 1.5 goals are added to their final score.
 Since they have more room for error, they will be lined at favourite odds like -160, for example.

 *Note: Alternatively, you can use decimal odds (1.50) or fractional odds (1/2) if this makes it easier to calculate your bet.
 Sportsbooks offer the option of using any of the three.

 Recommended NHL Sportsbooks

-The Devils are finally a popular team again thanks to their resurgence.
-Both fans and sharps will hound online sportsbooks for the chance to profit with this trendy franchise.
+The Devils are finally a popular team again, thanks to their resurgence.
+Both fans and sharps will hound online sportsbooks for the chance to profit with this popular franchise.
 Canadians will benefit from these books, which offer signup bonuses and genuine customer service.

-Our partner table here will provide you an easy guide on the best sportsbooks around.
-Review each and find the one most suitable to your needs.
+Our partner table here will provide you with an easy guide on the best sportsbooks around.
+Review each and find the one most suitable for your needs.